May I have your attention?

 What is news?

-Before we talk about algorithm manipulation, it’s worth admitting that it is very hard to say exactly when the wall between news and other types of media collapsed.
+Before we talk about algorithmic manipulation, it’s worth admitting that it is very hard to say exactly when the wall between news and other types of media collapsed.
 Wikipedia traces the first opinion column as far back as 1690.
 The distinction between current events and opinion went largely unmarked until the 19th century.
 During most of this time, the perceived legitimacy of a given outlet was largely artificially created, based on who had the means to distribute printed paper, and was therefore able to garner an audience.
 I imagine that it’s not an accident that modern laws against libel and slander emerged primarily after the adoption of the printing press.
 Nevertheless, for a long time there was a substantial, albeit misguided, perception that the popular press was more reliable and provided a more factual accounting of events than say, Usenet in the 1980’s, Livejournal and MySpace in 1990’s, or eventually Facebook in the mid-2000’s.

 Ben Shapiro’s Facebook feed in Google News results.

-Social media platforms are the increasingly the biggest deciding factor in what news gets served and when.
+Social media platforms are increasingly the biggest deciding factor in what news gets served and when.
 The right understands that it has to control the rhetorical sphere, which is why Trump set up his own social media site after the 2020 election.
 Although nearly defunct at one time, it is now the platform on which the president makes all official announcements.

 Social Media is an increasing portion of the news feed